gh0stzk/dotfiles/README.md

 **Experience the Magic of Customization with gh0stzk's bspwm dotfiles**

-<sup>Welcome to the world of limitless customization! gh0stzk's dotfiles for bspwm offer a unique and exciting experience with 15 different themes, each featuring captivating color schemes, styles and personality.
+<sup>Welcome to the world of limitless customization! gh0stzk's dotfiles for bspwm offer a unique and exciting experience with 18 different themes, each featuring captivating color schemes, styles and personality.
 Immerse yourself in a visual journey that will transform your workspace in an impressive way.</sup>

 **Change themes on the fly**

-<sup>With our custom menu based on rofi launcher, switching between the 15 themes is as easy as a click.
+<sup>With our custom menu based on rofi launcher, switching between the 18 themes is as easy as a click.
 Enjoy the versatility of styles and color combinations instantly.</sup>

 **Consistency Across the Environment**

 <sup>Each theme not only changes the appearance of bspwm but also instantly transforms the color scheme in alacritty terminal, eww widgets, polybar bars, notifications, and more.
 Visual harmony is guaranteed in every corner of your system.</sup>

-**Unique Eww Widgets**
+**Eww Widgets**

-<sup>Discover 4 unique eww widgets, including a calendar, power menu, music player, and user card.
+<sup>Discover eww widgets, including a calendar, music player, and user card.
 These widgets are not only functional but also instantly adapt to the color scheme of the selected theme.</sup>

 **Complete Customization**

 <sup>Explore an elegant right-click menu made with Jgmenu, which also syncs with themes for flawless visual consistency.
-Additionally, 10 polybar bars and 2 eww widgets offer a fully customizable user experience.</sup>
+Additionally, 16 polybar bars and 2 eww widgets offer a fully customizable user experience.</sup>

 **Variety of Wallpapers**